tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

 ### Use `;` to separate multiple independent commands on 1 line

+`;` is equivalent to a period in an english sentence.

 ```bash
 # move to sandbox and list files
 cd ~/CSB/unix/sandbox; ls